Easy, Inexpensive Cove Lighting Uses Foam Crown Molding and LED Light Tape

 Molding Fastens to the Wall with Caulk – No Nails

-The lightweight foam molding can be cut with any miter saw and requires no nails, screws or fasteners of any kind.
-It’s easily mounted to the wall with ordinary painter’s caulk or a high tack adhesive.
+The lightweight foam molding can be cut with any miter saw and requires no nails, screws, or fasteners of any kind.
+It’s easily mounted to the wall with an ordinary painter’s caulk or a high-tack adhesive.
 I suggest striking a chalk line on the wall to simplify placement.

 Power Comes from Any Electrical Receptacle – Wires are Hidden

 Electrical power for the LED lighting can come from any nearby wall receptacle.
 I didn’t want any wires visible, so I ran them inside the wall.
 The video demonstrates an easy way to do this.
 A cable plate was used to cover the lower wall opening.

 LED Light Tape Plugs in – Can Be Trimmed to Any Length

 LED lighting devices have gotten more and more compact.
 The LED tape I used for this project came from Crown Molding LED Lighting and is unsurpassed for its slim profile, lightweight, ease of installation, and light output.
 The pressure-sensitive adhesive backing allows it to be stuck directly onto the molding.

 Not only can these LED lights be dimmed and brightened with a compact, wireless remote control unit, but they can be set to a variety of flashing patterns… just in case you want to introduce a disco mode into your next party.